 respect and responsibility

 Our associate degree programs offer additional online courses focused on general education.
-Some courses offered online are in communication, mathematics, arts, computer skills, sociology and psychology.
+Some courses offered online are in communication, mathematics, arts, computer skills, sociology, and psychology.

 Carrington College California emphasizes student support.
 Our deans and managers have open-door policies and encourage students to visit us with any questions or concerns they may have.
 We take a very active role in ensuring their success in our programs by taking the time to get to know our students.
 We also watch their grades very closely and offer student support so that the students know that we take an active role in their education.